4dams/ArdentGirl/README.md

 The Riot API token can be retrieved at https://developer.riotgames.com/.</br>
 Your Twitch OAuth token can be found at https://twitchapps.com/tmi/.</br>

-You will then have to fill in your Riot API token in line 6 and your Twitch username and OAuth token in line 21 and 22.
+You will then have to fill in your tokens and other information into the `config.json`.

 After you have done that, you can simply start the bot with `node app.js` in the directory where the app.js is located in!